benrayfield/wikibinator104/README.md

 }

-/** Ben F Rayfield offers this software opensource MIT license */ package wikibinator104;
+/** Ben F Rayfield offers this software opensource MIT license */ package wikibinator104.spec;
 import java.util.function.UnaryOperator;

-/** binary forest node, defined ONLY by its forest shape, with no data in each node except caches which can be derived from that shape.
+/** immutable. binary forest node, defined ONLY by its forest shape, with no data in each node except caches which can be derived from that shape.
 A 7 param universal pattern combinator
 (aka combinator, universal lambda function, and pattern calculus function)